Best VPNs for Mac in 2023

 - Unblocks Netflix

 - No free version on Mac app

-2. Surfshark – the best price/value VPN service
+2. Surfshark – the best price/value Mac VPN service

 |Based in:||The Netherlands|

-Surfshark is a great VPN for Mac since its app has received special treatment to make it fit in with the overall macOS user interface.
+Surfshark is another top VPN for Mac since its app has received special treatment to make it fit in with the overall macOS user interface.
 Yet it's in our top 3 not only because of its looks.

-Finally, Surfshark takes care of your data even beyond your connection.
+Features: Surfshark takes care of your data even beyond your connection.
 If your personal information ever leaks, you can set up real-time data breach alerts to monitor the dark web for your email, ID, or credit card information.
 You can use the IP rotator so your IP address would be changed every other minute.
 There’s the CleanWeb feature that blocks blacklisted websites.
 Also, it offers WireGuard and IKEv2 tunneling protocols.

-All of this is available for a price that makes the rest of the competition look too expensive.
-The value to price ratio for this service is outstanding, when you factor in unlimited bandwidth and simultaneous connections.
+All of this is available for a price ($2.30/month) that makes the rest of the competition look too expensive.
+The value-to-price ratio for this service is outstanding when you factor in unlimited bandwidth and simultaneous connections.

 To learn more about this provider, read our in-depth Surfshark review.